Riiskits/new-riiskit-proposal/README.md

 ---           | ---
 ------------- | -------------
-The plugin    | The new proposed plugin to replace the parent theme The theme     | The started theme to be used with the plugin The developer | The developer using the child theme to develop a theme should        | Required as a code standard, but not enforced may           | optional
+The plugin    | The new proposed plugin to replace the parent theme The theme     | The skeleton theme to be used with the plugin The developer | The developer using the child theme to develop a theme should        | Required as a code standard, but not enforced may           | optional